Yuliia Starodubtseva: 2024: Major debut, WTA 1000 quarterfinal

+2025: French Open third round, top 70

-At the 2025 French Open as the top seed, Yulia Starodubtseva lost to teenager Sára Bejlek in straight sets in the last round of qualifying, ending a 14-match winning streak in Grand Slam qualifying.
-Despite losing in the final round of qualifying, Starodubtseva entered the main draw as a lucky loser replacing Romanian Sorana Cîrstea.
-She defeated Tamara Korpatsch from Germany, also a qualifier, and Anastasia Potapova to reach the third round of a Grand Slam for the first time in her career.
-As a result she reached a new career-high ranking of world No. 67 on 9 June 2025.
-At the same tournament Starodubtseva also entered the doubles draw as an alternate pair with Anastasia Dețiuc.
-They defeated their first round opponents, the French wildcard duo Émeline Dartron and Tiantsoa Rakotomanga Rajaonah.
+At the French Open Starodubtseva lost to Sára Bejlek in straight sets in the last round of qualifying, ending a 14-match winning streak in Grand Slam qualifying.
+However, she entered the main-draw as a lucky loser and defeated qualifier Tamara Korpatsch, and Anastasia Potapova to reach the third round of a major for the first time, at which point her run was ended by fourth seed Jasmine Paolini.
+As a result of her performance at Roland Garos, she reached a new career-high ranking of world No. 67 on 9 June 2025.

-At the 2025 Ningbo Open where Starodubtseva qualified for the main draw, she pushed sixth seed Belinda Bencic to three sets in what was the longest match of the 2025 season thus far, lasting three hours and 33 minutes.
-As a result she moved 19 positions up to No. 112 on 20 October 2025.
+At the Ningbo Open where Starodubtseva qualified for the main-draw, she overcame Yulia Putintseva to make it into the second round, where she pushed sixth seed Belinda Bencic to three sets in what was the longest match of the 2025 season to that point, lasting three hours and 33 minutes.
+As a result, she moved 19 positions up to No. 112 on 20 October 2025.

+2026: First WTA final

+In March, Starodubtseva qualified for the main draw at the Miami Open, defeating Eva Lys and 30th seed Cristina Bucșa, before losing to sixth seed Amanda Anisimova in the third round.

+At the Charleston Open, she recorded wins over Zhang Shuai, lucky loser Ekaterine Gorgodze, Renata Zarazúa, McCartney Kessler and fifth seed Madison Keys to reach her first WTA Tour final.
+She lost the championship match to top seed and defending champion, Jessica Pegula, in straight sets.
+Despite the defeat, Starodubtseva moved up to a new career-high ranking of world No. 53 on 6 April 2026.

+At the French Open, Starodubtseva defeated Anna Blinkova and second seed Elena Rybakina to reach the third round for the second consecutive year, at which point she lost to qualifier Wang Xiyu.

+In August at the Monterrey Open, she recorded wins over Lilli Tagger and seventh seed Janice Tjen to make it into the quarterfinals, where she lost to second seed Elise Mertens.
+At the US Open, Starodubtseva defeated Ella Seidel and 32nd seed Maria Sakkari to reach the third round of this major for the first time,.at which point her run was ended by world No. 2 Elena Rybakina.